briansimiyuj/doctor-appointment-app/README.md

     3. Create a NoteTabHeader component and mount it on the Notes Tab component.
       a.
 Display a title and number of notes
       b.
 Create a button to add a new note
+        i.
+On click, call `openAddNoteModal` function from the Notes Tab Context